Will Lead Development of Campus, Curricula, and Programs

 “Developing the California Tribal College is an incredible undertaking,” added Dr. Kipp.
 “So much has already been achieved, and we will launch the CTC as a valuable resource for California’s Native population.
 The CTC can provide much needed access to higher education for Native students and communities in California.
 The CTC will actively honor languages and cultures as part of higher education.
 I know we will have the support we need.”

 Greg Larsen @ 916 718 4590 or glarsen@CalforniaTribalCollege.com

-The California Tribal College has announced its fifth Certificate Program in Tribal Leadership and Governance will be held November 6 – 9 at Yocha Dehe WIntun Nation in Brooks, CA.
+Registration is now open the California Tribal College’s fifth Certificate Program in Tribal Leadership and Governance, scheduled for November 6 – 9 at Yocha Dehe Wintun Nation in Brooks, CA.

 215 students from 60 tribes have earned certificates following participation in the the first four programs.

 The Board of Regents has appointed Cammeron Hodson as its new Executive Director of the California Tribal College.
 Mr. Hodson is the Vice Chairman of Wilton Rancheria and, until this appointment, served as an At-Large Member of the College’s Board of Regents.

 He holds an MBA from the University of Utah and is in the final stages of doctoral studies in organizational leadership at USC.
 He has more than a decade of experience in education, from elementary through community college.